kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	#.	**Improving, optimizing and controlling processes**

-		We have already introduced the concept of :ref:`designed experiments and response surface methods <SECTION-design-analysis-experiments>` in this course.
+		We have already introduced the concept of :ref:`designed experiments and response surface methods <SECTION-design-analysis-experiments>`.
 These are excellent tools to intentionally manipulate your process so that you can find a more optimal operating point, or even develop a new product.
 We will show how latent variable tools can be used on a large historical data set to improve process operation, and to move to a new operating point.
-There are also tools for latent variable control of processes, but we won't go into detail on this topic.
+There are also tools for applying process control in the latent variable space.

 	#.	**Predictive modelling** (inferential sensors)